 |Butter-knife bolt handle & birch wood of the original 325|

-for elevation on the 325A and B. The 325 C appears to have used a
+Model 15, 22 single shots and was also used on the 325A and B. The 325 C appears to have used a

 regular stamped steel one which utilized the dovetail.
 Front early sights were a screwed on ramp

 the front sight ramp was dovetailed and the front sight used on the model 99 was added.